Paul-J-Company/Systems-Design/README.md

     - AWS has over 535 Cloud Services spanning TBD Categories https://www.antvaset.com/c/21gjdl7gz4
     - GCP has over 32 Cloud Services spanning 7 Categories https://cloud.google.com/products/ https://www.infiflex.com/what-are-the-google-cloud-platform-services
     - Azure has over 295 Cloud Services spanning 21 Categories https://azure.microsoft.com/en-us/products/
-  - Where are your High-Level Architecture/Design Diagrams?
++ What is your Disaster Recovery Plan (DRP)?
+  - How often to you practice your DRP?
+  - How do you Failover your workload?
+  - How do you replicate/migrate/backup large amounts of data?
 + What is your Network Design?
-  - Where are your Network Architecture Diagrams?
+  - Where are your High-Level Network Architecture Diagrams?
   - Describes your Network: Traffic Ingress/Egress, Routers, Switches, Firewalls, Load Balancers, API Gateways, iPXE, NTP/PPT, DNS, DHCP, BGP (eBGP,iBGP), OSPF; CDNs, Edge Networking; Failover, Redundancy, etc.
 + What Network Tools do you use?
   - RANCID, Netcat, Netbox, iperf, etc.